mxwalbert/cohesivm/docs/source/examples/analysis.md

 True
 ```

+## Use the Class

-The main usage of the {class}`~cohesivm.analysis.Analysis`, besides providing the framework for
+The main purposes of the {class}`~cohesivm.analysis.Analysis` are bundling functions for quick data analysis
-the {doc}`Analysis GUI</guis/analysis>`, is to quickly generate maps of analysis results:
+and providing the framework for the {doc}`Analysis GUI</guis/analysis>`.
+But it is also useful to generate maps
+of analysis results:

 ```pycon
 >>> analysis.generate_result_maps('Maximum')[0]